charleskoffler/clprolf/docs/getting_started/simol_simple_doc_github_website_conc_parall.md

 ## How do we handle concurrency in simol in details?

 We have two modifiers, in simol, "long_action", and "prevent_missing_collision", for concurrency.
 It has been added to clarify this point in simol.
-These aids concern especially simu_real_world_obj, but are made for both simu_comp_worker or simu_real_world_obj.
+These aids concern especially simu_real_world_obj, but are made for both simu_comp_as_worker or simu_real_world_obj.

 ### "long_action" or "@Long_action"
 Some methods of simu_real_world_obj, like jumping, have duration, in time, and don't consist in just a states changing.
 For a video game and a class Player, the "jump" method would be a long action.
 Because the player is moving towards up, then falls.
 And this action could take some seconds, or almost one second.
 We want just to trigger it, like saying to the player object to jump, and that's all.
 We don't want to matter about the fact it takes some time, to keep simple and stay like in the real-world life.
 So the idea is to cut in steps the action, and to execute it step by step.
 It is not a new idea to do that, because we can find it in video game programming.